 Status

-At left, Santa Cruz County’s Behavioral Health Center at 2250 Soquel Ave. is a locked, acute psychiatric inpatient program run by Telecare Corp.
-Across its parking lot at 2202 Soquel Ave., a referral-based navigation center for unhoused residents is expected.
-(Stephen Baxter — Santa Cruz Local)
+Telecare at 2250 Soquel Ave. is a locked, acute psychiatric inpatient program.
+Across its parking lot is 2202 Soquel Ave.
+(Stephen Baxter — Santa Cruz Local file)

 Project description

-The building is next to the county’s Behavioral Health Center operated by Telecare.
-People with court-ordered treatment plans through the state’s Community Assistance, Recovery and Empowerment (CARE) Court program will be prioritized for placement at this facility.
+People with court-ordered treatment plans through the state’s Community Assistance, Recovery and Empowerment (CARE) Court program will be prioritized for placement at the center.
+The site is next to the county’s Behavioral Health Center, the county’s only locked mental health facility.

 Santa Cruz County Housing for Health Director Robert Ratner called the project a “first of its kind referral-based facility in Santa Cruz County.”
 It will provide “a service-rich environment with on-site interim housing so that individuals with psychiatric health and substance use disorder needs are not discharged back to the streets,” Ratner wrote in a statement.